 Go independently if: you have a car, are comfortable with border navigation, and want to set your own pace.
 Arrive on a weekday morning before 9am and the crossing takes under 5 minutes.

-- Only place in Europe to see wild primates — 300 Barbary macaques on the Upper Rock
+- Only wild monkeys in Europe – 300 macaques

-- Views over two continents and two oceans simultaneously from the summit
+- Views over two continents from the top

 The biggest mistake people make on this trip: arriving at the border at midday on a Saturday or a cruise ship day.
 The queue alone can cost you 45 minutes each way.
 Weekday mornings before 9am the crossing takes under 5 minutes – the entire day changes if you time it right.